This is a place for you to find true delight for your homeschool, faith, and home.

 - To wonder if I was expecting too much or too little

-But that fear was a self-fulfilling prophecy.
-It kept me from being confident in my decisions, and it kept my children bouncing from one curriculum to another.
+But all this fear was a self-fulfilling prophecy.
+It kept me from being confident in my decisions for our home and it kept my children bouncing from one curriculum to another.

 My children have one word to describe those years: mayhem.